NodeSecure/js-x-ray/README.md

 The analysis will return: `http` (in try), `crypto`, `util` and `fs`.

+> [!NOTE]
-> **Warning** There is also a lot of suspicious code example in the `./examples` cases directory.
+> There is also a lot of suspicious code example in the `./examples` cases directory.
 Feel free to try the tool on these files.

 ## Warnings